Newsletters Category

 Two men standing over a wok with Longjing green tea leaves in it, one with a hand in the wok demonstrating and one learning.

-Meet the tea that started it all: Longjing green tea.
+Longjing: the tea that started it all.

 Newsletter Archive Apr.
 9, 2021 30 years ago, a sip of Longjing tea started a chain reaction that moved Seven Cups into existence.
 Austin received a gift of some curious flat-leaf tea from a friend who had just returned from his hometown in Zhejiang province, China.
 It was love at first brew.
 The only problem… // MORE